MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/world-locking/world-locking-setup.md

 # [WorldAnchor](#tab/worldanchor)

-## Building a world-scale experience

 **Namespace:** *UnityEngine.XR.WSA*<br>
 **Type:** *WorldAnchor*

-For true **world-scale experiences** on HoloLens that let users wander beyond 5 meters, you'll need new techniques beyond those used for room-scale experiences.
-One key technique you'll use is to create a [spatial anchor](../../../../design/coordinate-systems.md#spatial-anchors) to lock a cluster of holograms precisely in place in the physical world, no matter how far the user has roamed, and then [find those holograms again in later sessions](../../../../design/coordinate-systems.md#spatial-anchor-persistence).
+A key technique is to create a [spatial anchor](../../../../design/coordinate-systems.md#spatial-anchors) to lock a cluster of holograms precisely in place in the physical world, no matter how far the user has roamed, and then [find those holograms again in later sessions](../../../../design/coordinate-systems.md#spatial-anchor-persistence).

-In Unity, you create a spatial anchor by adding the **WorldAnchor** Unity component to a GameObject.
+In older Unity versions, you create a spatial anchor by adding the **WorldAnchor** Unity component to a GameObject.

-### Adding a World Anchor
+### Add a World Anchor

 To add a world anchor, call `AddComponent<WorldAnchor>()` on the game object with the transform you want to anchor in the real world.